Q-Interline technology. Statistics illustration

 Practical example

-An NIR analyser runs analysis of chicken feed.
+A NIR analyser runs analysis of chicken feed.
 In this example we focus on the component Fat.
-Running 10 samples with the analyzer and the reference lab yields the below table of results.
+Running 10 different samples with the analyser and the reference lab yields the below table of results.

-At first glance this doesn’t look too good so we need to dig further in to understand the statistics and sources of error.
+At first glance this does not look too good, so we need to dig further in to understand the statistics and sources of error.

-The average value of 0.106 could be interpretated as a systematical error, here that the lab in avergae is 0.106 % higher than the NIR analyzer.
-This is however fare from certain as the average is calculated over 8 results only and the “bias” is less than 50% of the agreement hence it is not likely that it is what the statistics call “significant”.
-To determine a bias/systematic error one needs more numbers over time and perform a real calculation of significance (not covered in this intro).
+The average value of 0.106 could be interpreted as a systematical error, in this case that the lab in average is 0.106 % higher than the NIR analyser.
+This is however far from certain as the average is calculated over 8 results only and the “bias” is less than 50% of the agreement hence it is not likely that it is what the statistics call “significant”.
+To determine a bias/systematic error one needs more data over time and perform a real calculation of significance (not covered in this intro).

 First step is to investigate the repeatability contribution.
-We simply leave one sample in the analyzer and run it 8 times.
+We simply leave one sample on the analyser and run it 8 times.

 112.58